Keya-Moradi/Notes/class_06.md

 ### Class 6 - Monday, June 16th, 2014

-> Frankencode
+> "Frankencode"
 > - David Freedman

 Howdy Front-Enders!

 Today we:

-- went over the homework content, and many examples of them
+- went over the homework content, and many examples
+- talked about media queries, transitions, animations/keyframes, and built an [example project on them](./class_6/)

 Resources: